 Advice for parents on the BCG vaccination

-Whilst it is unlikely that your baby if he /she does develop a temperature or become fretful,or if you have any concerns - discuss with your GP, Pharmacist or Phone the NHS advise line on 111 for advise on the use of paracetemol (Calpol).
+Whilst it is unlikely that your baby if he /she does develop a temperature or become fretful,or if you have any concerns - discuss with your GP, Pharmacist or Phone the NHS advice line on 111 for advice on the use of paracetemol (Calpol).

 Leave the injection site to air, do not cover with plasters.

 The injection site may swell and be quite large, i.e. the size of a 10p coin or more.
 If the site is larger than a 10p coin, seek advice from your GP as soon as possible.

 If redness or swelling moves away from the injection site, or if there is any swelling at the child’s armpit seek advice from your GP as soon as possible.

 The injection site may also look like an abscess, and can take up to three months to heal.
 This is positive as it shows the vaccine and your child’s immune system is working.